Coeburn, Virginia: History

 The Town of Coeburn was originally named Guest Station after explorer and surveyor Christopher Gist.
 Gist writes about the area of Coeburn in his trip journals of making camp in the area with his son, Tom.

-Incorporated in 1894, the Town changed its name from Guest Station to Coeburn after W. W. Coe, Chief Engineer of the N&W Railroad, and Judge W. E. Burns.
+Incorporated in 1894, the town changed its name to Coeburn after W. W. Coe, Chief Engineer of the N&W Railroad, and Judge W. E. Burns.

 The Tacoma School was listed on the National Register of Historic Places in 1997.

 Geography

 Coeburn is located at (36.943872, −82.466069).
 The town lies along U.S. Route 58 Alternate, east of Norton and west of St. Paul.
 Virginia State Route 72 passes through the downtown area.
 The community of Riverview is located across the Guest River to the south.

 According to the United States Census Bureau, the town has a total area of 2.0 square miles (5.3 km^{2}), all land.
 Coeburn has many mountains and hills.